-Tests will automatically resume at the exact point where a student exited.
+For computer-based testing, tests will automatically resume at the exact point where a student exited.
 Test Administrators must closely monitor make-up testing to ensure students do NOT alter any previously entered responses.

-Test Administrators must closely monitor make-up testing to ensure students do NOT alter any previously written responses.
+For paper-based testing, Test Administrators must closely monitor make-up testing to ensure students do NOT alter any previously written responses.